AnakamaTH/minecraft-batch-tool/README.md

  -   Fabric Installer (All Versions)
  -  Windows Bit Checker.
  -   Mods file opener/creator (not any useful but stil)
-  -  Lots of color texts!
+  -  Lots of color texts for better UI!
-  -

 ![Menu](https://github.com/user-attachments/assets/9356968c-51f5-4a11-be7d-b200220e798b)